OutsystemsNOS/cordova-plugin-otp-autofill/README.md

 ### Options

-- __delimiter__: This is the text which appears just before the OTP in the SMS content.
-For example, if the SMS content is 'Your OTP is 6367' , then delimiter should be set to 'is'.
-The delimiter can also be set with an empty value , incase if the SMS content starts with the OTP.
-For example, if the SMS content is '6367 is your one time password', then the delimiter should be set to ' '. _(String)_
+- __delimiter__: This text appears just before the OTP in the SMS content.
+For example, if the SMS content is 'Your verification code is 6367', the delimiter should be set to 'is'. _(String)_

-- __length__: This is the length of the OTP to be extracted from the SMS.
+- __length__: This is the length of the OTP extracted from the SMS.
 For example, if the SMS content is 'Your OTP is 6367', the length should be set to 4. _(Number)_

-- __senderID__: This is the 6-character sender ID of the received SMS.
-For example, if the sender name of the received SMS is 'QP-WAYSMS' , then the senderID should be set to 'WAYSMS'.
-Incase if the message is sent without a SMS service provider, senderID should be set to the 10-digit mobile number of the sender. _(String)_
+- __senderID__: This is the sender ID  of the received SMS.
+For example, if the sender name of the received SMS is 'QP-WAYSMS', then the senderID should be set to 'QP-WAYSMS'.
+In case the message is sent without an SMS service provider, senderID should be set to the phone number, including the country code of the sender. _(String)_

 - __validateSender__: This is the flag used to know if the __senderID__ should be validated.
 Set to false if no validation is needed. _(Boolean)_